No products in the cart.

 Short Term Impact

-Violeta M. will receive the financial support she needs, in a form of a scholarship, covering the costs of her college tuition and transportation.
+Hasmik T. – Elmira k. – Lusine A., who all currently live in Gyumri, will receive the financial support they need, in a form of a scholarship, covering the costs of their college tuition, uniform, books, stationaries, winter clothes and transportation.

 Long Term Impact